kjhjk566/OptProphet/README.md

-# Forewarned is Forearmed: Joint Prediction and Classification of Optical Transceiver Failures in Large-Scale LLM Training Clusters
+# Nip in the Bud: Joint Prediction and Classification of Optical Network Failures in Large-Scale LLM Training Clusters

 ## Project Introduction